Research

 Biomarkers Related to Post-Operative Stress, Hypothermia, and Delirium

 I collaborate with Dr. Doreen Wagner (Nursing) and Dr. Susan M. E. Smith (Molecular and Cell Biology) on a study investigating the relationship among post-operative stress, unplanned perioperative hypothermia, and delirium in critically ill surgical patients (American Association of Critical-Care Nurses [AACN] Grant, Wagner PI).
-Specifically, we are measuring serum levels of biomarkers associated with oxidative stress (protein carbonyl and HNE protein adduct) and inflamatory stress (C-reactive protein, Interleukin 6, and S100β).
+Specifically, we are measuring serum levels of biomarkers associated with oxidative stress (protein carbonyl and HNE protein adduct) and inflammatory stress (C-reactive protein, Interleukin 6, and S100β).

-Undergraduate Research Assistants:
+Current Undergraduate Research Assistants:

 ©